Jackett/Jackett/README.md

 macOS 10.13 or greater

 ### Install as service
-1. Download and extract the latest `Jackett.Binaries.macOS.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases).
+1. Download and extract the latest `Jackett.Binaries.macOS.tar.gz` or `Jackett.Binaries.macOSARM64.tar.gz` release from the [releases page](https://github.com/Jackett/Jackett/releases).
 2. Open the extracted folder and double-click on `install_service_macos`.
 3. If the installation was a success, you can close the Terminal window.